Gmail Quota exceeded error / 429 response

 Google Limits: GCP Project and Connected Account

 There are two types of limits with Google: your GCP project and the connected account.
-All can be managed with exponential backoffs, and by reducing the limit size and frequency of requests.
-See below for more details:
+All can be managed with exponential backoffs and by reducing the limit size and frequency of requests.

 Checking Google Console Project Limits